-Below are the speakers presenting at the 2020 West Coast Conference on Work & Cancer.
+Below are the speakers who presented at the 2022 West Coast Conference on Work & Cancer.

 Rachel Becker, LMSW

-Rachel Becker is Senior Director of Programs of Cancer and Careers.
-Rachel’s responsibilities include oversight of Cancer and Careers’ 14 accredited webinars.
+RACHEL BECKER, LMSW, is Senior Director of Programs at Cancer and Careers.
+Rachel’s responsibilities include oversite of Cancer and Careers’ 12 accredited webinars.
 She also provides direct support and referrals to CAC’s diverse audiences; co-manages the travel scholarship program for the National Conference on Work & Cancer; and works to ensure all programs meet the continuing education accreditation standards of various state and national accrediting bodies.
 Additionally, Rachel regularly presents on topics related to cancer and work at community-based events and cancer conferences around the country.